-I am a front-end web developer, using HTML, CSS and JS to make web sites for Cloud Gateway.
+I am a Software Engineer, using HTML, CSS and JS to make web sites and apps.

 After four years at the University of York I decided it was time for a new challenge.
 Enter Cloud Gateway.